Boundless Mutual Connection Trough Art featuring: Candy Colors over Destruction (Homs)

 Homs_Syria

-Actually, every work of art is part of a larger image.
+Actually, every work of art is part of a larger view.

-300 Unique abstract paintings expressing detail of ruins, each vibrating their own autonomic story.
+300 Unique paintings, expressing detail of ruins, each vibrating their own autonomic story.

 Together they depict a totally destroyed city of Homs, serving as a foundation for a conceptual art project.